dvdgeroconnell/pands-project/README.md

 *best_fit = numpy.polyfit(x, y, order)*

 where order = 1 for linear regression.
-The Ordinary Least Squares method is used to calculate the best fit [c7]. [g11].
+The Ordinary Least Squares method is used to calculate the best fit [c7], [g11].

-## Program Outputs

 ## Program Outputs
 <a name="Program-Outputs"></a>